megaoptim/rapid-cache/readme.txt

 = Where can i find more details or guides about the plugin? =

-We have a <a href="https://github.com/megaoptim/rapid-cache/wiki">Wiki page</a> page with gudes and some more FAQs
+We have a [Wiki](https://github.com/megaoptim/rapid-cache/wiki/) page with gudes and some more FAQs

 = Does this plugin provides developer hooks ? =

 Sure.
-Read our <a href="https://github.com/megaoptim/rapid-cache/wiki/Developer-Hooks">Developer Hooks</a> guide
+Read our [developer hooks](https://github.com/megaoptim/rapid-cache/wiki/Developer-Hooks) guide!

 = What happens if a user logs in?
 Are cache files used then? =